docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

       docker-compose exec mailserver doveadm index -A -q \*
     ```

-  5. run the following command in a daily cron job
+  5. Run the following command in a daily cron job:

     ```
       docker-compose exec mailserver doveadm fts optimize -A